govau/style-manual/content/accessibility-inclusivity/write-for-everyone/body.md

 - people of culturally and linguistically diverse backgrounds
 - specialist and technical audiences

 Using plain English doesn’t mean ‘dumbing down’ information.
+If you’re writing for a specialist audience or multiple audiences, you still need to make sure everyone can understand what the content is about.
 Plain English helps people make decisions and builds trust.
 It’s also easier to translate.

 <h2 id="section2" class="au-inpage-nav-section au-display-xl">
   Write for your audience